Shopify/polaris/polaris.shopify.com/content/foundations/patterns/design-patterns/index.md

 For patterns to be successful, they need to be contextual, consistent, and unified.

 ### Contextual
-Patterns are always paired with the problem it solves and the situation it appears in.
+A pattern is always paired with the problem it solves and the situation it appears in.
 A solution applied in a context it wasn’t designed for is not a pattern.

 ### Consistent
 Patterns are always used in the same way for the same reasons.
 Merchants need to be able to trust their expectations.